With customer expectations so high these days, it can be overwhelming just trying to meet them, so how exactly do you go about exceeding them?

 They ensure everyone’s on the same page and reduce the likelihood of issues arising from miscommunication, be it no-access jobs, or having to constantly reschedule appointments.

 As briefly touched upon above, an Uber-style tracking system is an excellent way of highlighting to the customer where/who exactly your engineers are and when they’ll arrive.

 A name, a photo, and a little description bring a very human element to what might have so far been an automated process.
 It’s reassuring to be able to make a connection that gives the customer confidence in whomever they may be greeting, even before they’ve said “hello”!

-While we don’t doubt you want to help your customers as often as possible, it shouldn’t come as a detriment to your business, either.
+While we don’t doubt you want to help your customers as often as possible, it shouldn’t come as a detriment to your business.
 After all, everyone’s had customers who might take the mick.
-And, it can be the case that if you give them an inch, even once, they’ll try to take a mile.
+And give them an inch, even once, they’ll try to take a mile.

 In these situations, what you should be focusing on is empowering customers.
 So that they’re not becoming solely dependent on you.

 It’s moments like these that present an opportunity to go above and beyond.
 To educate your customers and give them insight into how to easily maintain the products you’ve installed.